stsewd/gx-extended.vim/README.md

 ## Usage

-Press `gx` on normal or visual mode, the text under the cursor or the selected text will be open by a provider.
+Press `gx` on normal or visual mode, the text under the cursor or the selected text will be handled by a `handler`.

 See [`:h gx-extended`](doc/gx-extended.txt)
-for more information about settings and how to write your own provider.
+for more information about settings and how to write your own handler.

-## Providers
+## Handlers

-Providers with the `global` file type work across all file types.
+Handlers with the `global` file type work across all file types.

 ### global#urls